vitorbeltrao/VB_data_science/README.md

 As an experienced Data Scientist and Production/Civil Engineer.
 I combine analytical skills, ability to work in team environments, and attention to details.
 Having spend the last months studying Data Science and Machine Learning, I am developing a critical thinking and problem-solving skills.

-My credentials include a degree in Production/Civil engineer with FUMEC University and "Data Science na prática" with Carlos Melo (https://sigmoidal.ai/).
+My credentials include a degree in Production/Civil engineer with FUMEC University, "Data Science na prática" with Carlos Melo (https://sigmoidal.ai/) and Machine Learning course in Stanford University.

 **Background in:** Python, Machine Learning, and Mathematical Optimisation.